ShineBhawna/GameZone_App/README.md

 Game Zone is a mobile app built in React Native a simple game review app where users can post their reviews about a game.

-## Getting Started

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run` command.
-The app will be served expo.

 ## Screenshots of different views
 HomePage
 !["Screenshot"](https://github.com/sjs5953/review-app-react-native/blob/master/assets/screenshots/Home.png?raw=true)